Quality Improvement in Healthcare Certificate

 This is where we can help you.
 At the Centre for Quality, Innovation, and Safety (CQUINS), Schulich Medicine, Western University, we are obsessed with making, supporting, and promoting excellent quality improvement practitioners.
 The Certificate in Healthcare Quality is our flagship offering, and is the fastest, most direct path to expert status in QI.
 What makes our certificate unique is its focus on practical details.
 Not only will you have access to a granular, step-by-step curriculum that will guide you smoothly through your project at your own pace, but you will also have regular one-on-one coaching access to our most experienced quality improvement scholars.
 Nothing like this exists anywhere else.

 If you would like to be among the architects of our healthcare system, let us be your guides.
-Visit the course website to learn more about the course or schedule an appointment online for further discussion.
+Visit the course website to learn more about the course or contact us for further discussion.

 Inpatient Endoscopy Throughput: A Quality Improvement Initiative